Table of Contents

 Additional Resources

 These alternative resources play a vital role in filling gaps while victims await benefits or compensation from formal assistance programs.
 Businesses and community organizations often provide essential support in the immediate aftermath of a disaster, helping victims meet urgent needs.
 For additional support, individuals can check the Los Angeles County website, which offers an updated list of wildfire relief resources and services available to affected residents.
-This resource hub ensures that victims have access to a wide range of relief options as they work toward recovery.
+This resource hub provides victims with access to a wide range of relief options as they work toward recovery.

 Protecting Yourself From Insurance Fraud And Scams